The Cinematic Race: Best Film Academy in the World – Next Contenders

 1. Are film schools worth the cost?

 It depends on your goals.
-If you do well in a structured engagement zone and want access to professional equipment and networks, film school can be very useful.
-But, self-taught routes are increasingly doable.
+If you thrive in a structured environment and want access to professional equipment and networks, film school can be invaluable.
+However, self-taught routes are increasingly viable.

 2. What’s the average tuition for a film school?